 Almost all global organizations utilize digital tools and strategies to make data-driven decisions.
 Even if data is not your primary business, it is critical to how your organization assesses strategy, measures performance, and pursues a competitive edge.
 The proliferation of data means a wealth of information is available to inform nearly every strategic decision.
 The challenge is that data is no longer contained in a single application or source and won’t be in the future.
 More organizations are implementing data exchanges through Application Programming Interfaces (APIs) with on-premise applications, cloud solutions and other applications with third parties to create a spiderweb of interconnections.
 Additionally, organizations are trying to consolidate data by creating data lakes, which essentially create a digital ecosystem.

 With all this data sharing, wrangling and analysis, you might think that Internal Audit would be in on the action.
 After all, access to enterprise-wide data, especially updates to risk scores, control ratings and organizational findings, would be incredibly valuable to ensuring real-time assurance coverage.
-Yet, only 15 percent of global internal audit teams responding to the Touchstone Insights for Internal Audit report state that they take advantage of APIs.
+Yet, only 15 percent of global internal audit teams responding to the TeamMate Audit Benchmark report state that they take advantage of APIs.
 This creates an exposure to the business because internal audit teams are not, or at least not efficiently, assessing all available information to inform their risk analysis.

 Relying on closed systems means that even when internal audit teams do get data from other sources, they must manually update their risk assessments, audit plans, audit files, issue tracking and management information reporting.
 And, quite honestly, who has time for that?
 Of the 76 percent of survey respondents who indicated that they do perform this manual update/input, 21 percent do so monthly, 17 percent perform it quarterly, and 19 percent annually.
 The more frequent the updates are performed, the lower the risk—but it does take time away from other high-value activities.
 The less frequently, the greater the exposure for an organization.
 The answer is not in striking some mythical “right balance” through labor-intensive work.
 Instead, it is to automate these processes and free up audit resources to do what they do best.